Reidenbach Old Order Mennonites: Splits

 One should quote also that there was a remarkable growth in two groups:

-The Amos Martin group (big church/Gross Gemee) has now at least three settlements and over 75 families.
-It is the most liberal Reidenbacher church.
-Certain single families or children of the conservative side (from dissolved groups or separated couples) even attend their church services, some of these people joined and intermarried again into their parents' or grandparents' mother group.
+The Amos Martin group (big church/Gross Gemee) has now at least three settlements and over 100 families.
+It is the most liberal Reidenbacher church attracting many members from conservative sides.
 Due to its big size and three separated settlements, two in Penna, one in Kentucky, the Amos Martin group started to print own directories.
-Their first one is known as printed in 2015, in about 2022 a second one was printed.
+Their first one is known as printed in 2013, almnost every other year, lately 2025.

-The other group seeing a big increase is the group founded by Wayne H. Martin (died 2018) in 2004, who can be found now in Kentucky.
-It grew up to at least 27 families (stand 2017).
-The Paul F. Martin is the third largest group by now and also on fast growing tracks.
+And the John Martin group (now Mark Martin´s) grew to almost 40 couples up to 2026.

-The newest, updated list of Reidenbach Mennonites shows eight groups with more than one family belonging to in 2022:
+The last updated and calculated list of Reidenbach Mennonites shows eight groups with more than one family belonging to in 2022: